BigJayToDaIzo/gameOfLife/README.md

-# gameOfLife
+#GameOfLife
-Building my own iteration of Conway's Game of Life as a resume building exercise
+Building my own iteration of Conway's Game of Life as a resume building exercise.

 After recently being furloughed by NASA I decided I wanted to spruce up my Python skills as I had been coding in exclusively Java for the last year or so.
 I come across the Wiki for [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) and it appeared to be something I should be able to bang together in a few days.